mkcode92/etymmap/Readme.md

 1. dump -> mongodb (~ 15min)

-If you use mongodb locally using `docker-compose up mongodb`, then the adress is `mongodb://localhost:27017`, which is also the default for the CLI.
+If you use mongodb locally with `docker-compose up mongodb`, then the adress is `mongodb://localhost:27017`, which is also the default for the CLI.

 ```